Goal NXP is committed to achieving zero accidents in the workplace.

 Strategy Our global management approach is to strengthen NXP’s safety culture through training, audits, publications, communication, and sharing best practices.
 Above all, we continue to urge managers to take ownership of safety matters and adopt a proactive attitude, demonstrating leadership on the ground through their visible involvement.

-In 2018, we increased our formal engagements with employees through safety committees, setting strategies as well as investigating incidents.
-Safety posters are at each factory providing guidance on what is right vs. wrong.
+In 2019, we increased our formal engagements with employees through EHS committees, setting strategies as well as investigating incidents.
+Safety posters are at each factory providing guidance on what is “right vs. wrong” behavior as well as promoting the Safety-First mindset.
 Blogs and newsletters were communicated across NXP to raise awareness of many safety topics.
 The ergonomics task force increased its collaboration among the factories.
 This task force implemented stretching programs, physical therapy consultations, alternate health therapy options and adoption of the risk assessment tool to help employees perform new tasks in a safe manner.
 NXP is always searching for the best way to protect our employees.

-In 2018, our severity rate saw a decrease to 2.02.
 The severity rate is a calculation that gives a company an average of the number of lost days per recordable incident, which indicates how severe the injury was.
-Our successful efforts to share and communicate issues and root causes across all sites is reflected in the decrease of our severity rate.
+In 2019, our severity rate saw an increase to 4.40.
+The severity rate can increase due to a work-related injury of a single incident which may require more time off.
+In 2019, there were three incidents that resulted in a significant amount of time away from work.
+Our successful efforts to share and communicate issues and root causes across all sites is reflected in our ability to remain below the industry averages for severity rate.
+Our EHS global teams will address the severity rate increase by continuing to improve work place safety and increasing safety awareness.

 Occupational illness and injuries are decreasing.
-We attribute this to our efforts to making
+We attribute this to our efforts in making our work places safer.

-In Action: In 2018, the Oak Hill site has once again been recognized by United States OSHA as a “Voluntary Protection Program (VPP) Star Among Stars”.
+In Action: In 2019, the Oak Hill site has continued to be recognized by United States OSHA as a “Voluntary Protection Program (VPP) Star Among Stars”.
 This program recognizes the site as a top tier performer with injury rates well below the national averages and with employees and management who demonstrate excellence in workplace health and safety.